Our history started during the fight for the liberation of France, at the heart of the Second World War.

-On July 1, 1940, General de Gaulle asked André Dewavrin to create the intelligence service of Free France.
+On July 1, 1940, General de Gaulle tasked André Dewavrin with creating the intelligence service of Free France.
+Its objective: collect reliable intelligence on France’s situation.

-Purpose: hold reliable intelligence obtained in occupied territory.
-A young Polytechnique graduate aged 29, Colonel Passy André Dewarin, had no experience in intelligence, but he was a great organizer.
-Under the pseudonym of Colonel Passy, he set up an unprecedented structure, in charge of collecting and analyzing intelligence, but also of conducting covert actions against the occupant.
+A young Polytechnique graduate aged 29, André Dewavrin, had no experience in the field of intelligence but was a brilliant organizer.
+Under the alias ‘Passy’, he set up an original structure in charge of collecting and analysing intelligence but also of conducting clandestine actions against the occupying forces.
 This integrated model, unique in the world, is still today that of the DGSE.

-In 1942, the intelligence service of Free France adopted the name of Central Bureau for Intelligence and Action (BCRA).
+In 1942, Free France’s intelligence service adopted the name Central Bureau for Intelligence and Action (BCRA).
 Today, the DGSE is heir to the BCRA.

-Jean Moulin, the General’s representative in Lyon, had already managed to bring together the Resistance movements in the southern zone, whereas in the northern zone, everything remained to be done.
+Jean Moulin, the General’s representative in Lyon, had already succeeded in uniting the Resistance movements in the southern zone, while in the northern zone, everything remained to be done.

-General de Gaulle decided to send to Paris Colonel Passy (also known as Arquebuse), the head of the BCRA, and Pierre Brossolette (also known as Brumaire), its number two.
-In a few weeks, while operating clandestinely, they managed to unify the five main resistance movements of the northern zone, including the communists, and to coordinate them under the command of one leader, General de Gaulle.
+General de Gaulle decided to send Colonel Passy (aka Arquebuse), the head of the BCRA, and Pierre Brossolette (aka Brumaire), his number two, to Paris.
+In a few weeks’ time, in clandestinity, they managed to unite the five main Resistance movements in the northern zone, including the communists, and to ensure their coordination under the command of a single leader, General de Gaulle.

-Mission Arquebuse-Brumaire allowed the unification of the different movements within the National Council of the Resistance (CNR).
-The latter met for the first time on May 27, 1943.
-From then, there could no longer be any doubt for the Allies about General de Gaulle’s legitimacy.
+Mission Arquebuse-Brumaire made the unification of the different movements within the National Resistance Council (NRC) possible.
+The latter met, for the first time, on May 27, 1943.
+From then on, the Allies could no longer have any doubt about General de Gaulle’s legitimacy.

-In November 1943, the staff of General Eisenhower thought of an operation to allow the Allies to have relays on the ground, at the time of landing.
+In November 1943, the staff of General Eisenhower conceived a plan to allow the Allies to have relays on the ground when the landings take place.

-This plan rested on the capacity of the BCRA intelligence officers, trained by the Americans and the Brits, to infiltrate the occupied territory.
+This plan rested on the ability of the BCRA intelligence officers, trained by the Americans and the British, to infiltrate the occupied territory.

-From February 1944, French agents were dropped in tandem (one observer and one radio operator) between the end of Finistère and the French-Belgian border.
-They were 108 of them, in total: only four of them were aged over 30 and two of them were women.
+From February 1944, 108 French agents were dropped in tandem (one observer and one radio operator) between the far end of Brittany and the French-Belgian border: only four of them were over 30 and two of them were women.

-The mission of these tandems was to blend in among the population and to provide the Allies with intelligence on the activities of the enemy (presence of the Germans, location of weapons stockpiles and fuel depots).
+These tandems were tasked with blending in among the population and to provide the Allies with intelligence collected on the enemy’s activities (German presence, locations of weapon stockpiles and fuel depots).

-The intelligence obtained thanks to the Sussex plan turned out to be decisive on the D day.
+The intelligence collected thanks to the Sussex Plan turned out to be determining on D-Day.

 The Order of the Liberation was created on November 16, 1940.
-General de Gaulle thus wished to reward the men and women who had taken so many risks to liberate France.
-Those who received this award were called the Companions of the Liberation : there were only 1,038 of them.
+General de Gaulle meant to reward all the women and men, who had taken so many risks to liberate France.
+Those who received this distinction are called the ‘Compagnons de la Libération’: there were only 1,038 of them.

-If today we are still an intelligence and action service, based on an integrated organization, this is thanks to the intuition of these men and women from the BCRA.
-Today, we are the heirs to these agents with an extraordinary destiny.
+If we are still an intelligence and action service today, this is thanks to this affiliation.
+We are heirs to these agents with an extraordinary destiny.